VaTEST II: Statistical Validation of 11 TESS-Detected Exoplanets Orbiting K-type Stars: Selection of Candidates

-A total of 343 candidates from the ExoFOP TESS Object of Interest (TOI) database\footnote{\url{https://exofop.ipac.caltech.edu/tess}} are considered in this study.
-To identify probable binary stars, use of Renormalized Unit Weight Error (RUWE) score \citep{lindegren2018gaia,belokurov2020unresolved} from Gaia EDR3 is done.
-Targets with an RUWE score of $\geq 1.4$ or null \citep{david2021evolution} are eliminated.
+A total of 343 candidates from the Exoplanet Follow-up Observing Program (ExoFOP) website database are considered in this study.
+To identify possible binary stars, use of Renormalized Unit Weight Error (RUWE) score \citep{LL:LL-124} from Gaia EDR3 is done.
+Targets with an RUWE score of $\geq 1.4$ or null \citep{LL:LL-124} are eliminated.
 Additionally, targets with stellar companions, lacking SPOC pipeline data, or without available stellar parameters were also excluded from this study.
 A visual inspection of the remaining targets was performed to eliminate any signals that were consistent with star variability, eclipsing binaries, or instrumental systematic effects.
-Finally, the use of Juliet modeling \citep{espinoza2019juliet} is done on the remaining set of targets to identify eclipsing binaries based on the characteristics of transit light curves.
-Through this initial screening process, a total of 30 significant objects were identified for further examination of their planetary nature.
+Finally, the use of \texttt{Juliet} modeling \citep{2018ascl.soft12016E} is done on the remaining set of targets to identify eclipsing binaries based on the shape (V-shaped) and characteristics of modelled transit light curves.
+Through this initial screening process, a total of 24 significant objects were identified for further examination of their planetary nature.
 Stellar parameters for these selected targets are shown in Table \ref{tab:stellar_params}.

-Prior to conducting probabilistic analysis, it is essential to verify the origin of the generated signal.
-To accomplish this, we employed the Lightcurve Analysis Tool for Transiting Exoplanet (LATTE) as described in \citep{eisner2020latte}.
-The results of the LATTE tests for all of the considered candidates have been uploaded to a publicly available GitHub repository\footnote{\url{https://github.com/priyashmistry/VaTEST-II-Output-Files.git}} for further examination.
-This step serves as a crucial initial check to ensure that the signals under investigation are indeed emanating from the target sources, thereby providing a necessary foundation for subsequent probabilistic analysis.
+We have taken stellar parameters from ExoFOP website, which were derived using one of the three methods.
+First is stellar spectra collected using Fred Lawrence Whipple Observatory (FLWO).
+FLWO spectra were obtained at the Fred Lawrence Whipple Observatory using the Tillinghast Reflector Echelle Spectrograph (TRES; \citet{furesz}) on the 1.5m Tillinghast Reflector telescope.
+Stellar parameters were derived using the Stellar Parameter Classification (SPC) tool as outlined in \citet{buchhave2012,buchhave2014}.
+Second is Nordic Optical Telescope's high-resolution FIbre-fed Echelle Spectrograph (NOT-FIES) \citet{2014AN....335...41T}.
+FIES is a cross-dispersed high-resolution echelle spectrograph with a maximum spectral resolution of R = 67000.
+The entire spectral range 370-830 nm is covered without gaps in a single, fixed setting.
+And the third is \texttt{ExoFASTV2} tool \citep{2019arXiv190709480E}.
+For some of the targets parameters were not available from either of the method, in such cases we used the values from TESS Input Catalog \citep{2018AJ....156..102S} Stellar Parameters (TIC, version 8.2, \citet{2019AJ....158..138S}).
+In particular all the radii and masses are taken the from TIC Stellar Parameters.